TehShrike/noddity-render-static/readme.md

 	- `linkifier`: a [Noddity Linkifier](https://www.npmjs.com/package/noddity-linkifier)
 	- `data`: Any properties on the `data` object will be made available to the templates.
 	- `convertToHtml`: don't turn the markdown into html
-- `cb`: a function to be called back in the error-first style with the html string

 # Values accessible in Ractive expressions